My blog posts likely contain affiliate links, including for the Amazon Associates program.

 When most people go to Hawaii, they pick an island, choose a beachfront hotel, and call it done.
 But you’re not most people, are you?

 If you’re considering UnCruise to Hawaii, you already know you want more from your Hawaiian vacation than a tan and a Mai Tai hangover – though you can certainly have both during your Hawaii UnCruise experience!
 Doing an UnCruise to Hawaii lets you sample the history, culture, and adventure experiences of several different islands.
 You’ll also enjoy the creature comforts of a cruise – including great food inspired by your surroundings.

 I’ve already done an UnCruise in Alaska back in 2017, which I loved for the solitude and scenery.
-When I partnered with UnCruise to cover their itineraries in Hawaii, I was expecting the same.
+When I partnered with UnCruise again – this time to cover their itineraries in Hawaii –, I was expecting the same.
 Instead, I had a completely different experience.
 I glimpsed the rich history and heritage of Hawaiian culture.
 I went snorkeling more times than I ever imagined.
 And I had an ultimately relaxing trip that made me feel like I actually saw Hawaii – instead of just a resort.
 This feeling (of actually seeing the destination) was what I truly loved about my trip in Alaska, and why I said it was the #1 way I recommend people cruise in Alaska.